-The management body should consist of members of different age, so as to ensure adequate representation of population and target market.

-• Geographical provenance

-The management body should be consistent of members of different jurisdictions to ensure that is collectively has sufficient knowledge and views on the culture, market specificities and legal frameworks of the areas the Company is active in.
+- Educational and professional background: The management body should consist of members of different backgrounds to the financial services sector. - Gender: The management body should ensure gender balance to ensure adequate representation of population. - Age: The management body should consist of members of different age, to ensure adequate representation of population and target market. - Geographical provenance: The management body should be consistent of members of different jurisdictions to ensure that is collectively has sufficient knowledge and views on the culture, market specificities and legal frameworks of the areas the Company is active in.